 - 10. Distances are measured by the Local Authority's computerised admissions system.
 The admissions system uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
-The grid references provide a unique point on each property. - 11.
+The grid references provide a unique point on each property.
+The grid reference for the school will be the main pedestrian gate if there is more than one. - 11.
 Waiting lists are produced in strict order of priority, according to the oversubscription criteria and are managed by Solihull Council.
-Parents must phone the council every half term to keep their child's name on the list. - 12.
-Applications received after the closing date are late and will not be processed until after the published offer day.
-Late applications will be considered when places are allocated from the waiting list. - 13.
+Parents must email or phone the council every half term to keep their child's name on the list.
+As each child is added to the waiting list, lists are ranked again in priority order. - 12.
+Applications received after the closing date are late and will not be processed until after the applications that were received on time.
+Late applications will be considered when places are allocated from the waiting list.
+If the school is undersubscribed any application received after the closing date must be admitted. - 13.
 If possible, places will be offered at the same school to twins, triplets and children from other multiples births.
 If only one place can be offered the parent will choose which child should have the place. - 14.
 Applications for a school place at any time other than the normal time for admission (in-year admission) should be made to Solihull Council.
 If there is a vacancy in the relevant year group a place will be offered.
 If the year group is full the application will be given a priority and put on the waiting list. - 15.
 The Governing Body recognises its duty to comply with the Local Authority Fair Access Protocol to provide fair access to school for pupils who need a school place because they have missed, or are at risk of missing, education. - 16.
+Agreement must be sought from the Headteacher to support an out of year application.
+Applications must be made to Solihull Council in the normal way and will be treated according to the same criteria as any other application. - 17.
 Parents who wish to appeal against the decision of the Governors to refuse their child a place in the school can request an appeal form from Solihull Council.
 Appeals will be heard by an independent panel.